Table Of Contents

 Thanh Toan Village

 Thanh Toan is a wooden bridge, 4 m wide and 17 m long.
 Located at Thanh Thuy Village, it is about 8 km east of Hue City.
-The first bridge was built over two centuries ago by Mrs. Tran Thi Dao who offered funds to build a wooden bridge.
-Mrs. Dao was the wife of a high rank Mandarin under the reign of King Le Hien Tong.
+The first bridge was built over two centuries ago by Mrs.

 Nowadays, the bridge attracts lots of tourists because of its old architecture and historical and cultural values.
 This tile-roofed bridge has been an inspiration to many local people and travellers, with its poems still being handed down or engraved right on the bridge.

-Casting Bronze in Hue city
+Casting Bronze in Hue City

 Situated on a small strip of land by the Huong River, about 3km southwest of the center of Hue City, the Hue bronze-casting guild was established in the years of the mid-17th century.

-In the 1920s and 1930s the bronze-casting craftsmen established the “Southern industrial and commercial department” to gather and bring into play the artisans’ skills and develop the economy.
-Their techniques in casting and carving bronze have been shown in the works, such Thien Mu Pagoda’s plaques (1677), Thien Mu Pagoda’s bells (1710), cauldrons in the 17th century, Nine Guns (1803-1804) and Nine Urns (1835-1837).
+Their techniques in casting and carving bronze have been shown in the works, such as Thien Mu Pagoda’s plaques (1677), Thien Mu Pagoda’s bells (1710), cauldrons in the 17th century, Nine Guns (1803-1804), and Nine Urns (1835-1837).

 These items were the most brilliant achievements of the bronze-casting art of Vietnam many centuries ago and have existed alongside the imperial city of Hue.
 For many years, innumerable unique bronze items in the old capital of Hue have been produced by talented bronze-casting artisans.

-Tombs of Nguyen Dynasty
+Tombs of the Nguyen Dynasty

 Tomb of Gia Long